CommerceTeam/commerce/Documentation/BreakingChanges/Since5/Index.rst

 ---------------

 - BackendUtility::getAttributesForCategoryList had 3 parameters from which three were not used in commerce context.
 The not needed parameter are removed.

-- BackendUtility::getProductOfArticle now only accepts the article uid as parameter and returns always thecomplete product with all fields

 - These two changes enables making better use of default values
   \CommerceTeam\Commerce\Domain\Repository\FolderRepository::initFolders changed the order of the parameters